 Slow cooker peanut butter banana bread - the title says it all!
-This super easy and delicious fresh baked treat made with ripe bananas, peanut butter and boxed cake mix is too good (and too easy) to skip.
+This easy, amazing fresh-baked treat with ripe bananas, peanut butter and boxed cake mix is too good to miss.

 To make this delicious crockpot banana bread you will need: